ericelliott/react-easy-universal/README.md

 };
 ```

-There are a few other files I won't list, for brevity's sake.
+There are a few other files you need to wire up that I won't list, for brevity's sake.

 It took me two days to get these examples working in one of my own projects.
 2 days of fiddling with dependencies, copying the exact versions out of the example repositories and into my `package.json`.
-FYI, at the time of this writing, the dependency versions in the example repo are not compatible with the client snippet above.
+These projects are evolving quickly, and the documentation examples can't be relied on to work.

-So, you could track all these dependency versions yourself (and they're all being rapidly updated) -- or, you could use this library, plug in your routes & reducers, and get on with building an actual application instead of chasing all the moving parts around.
+So, you could keep track of all these dependency versions yourself (and they're all being rapidly updated) -- or, you could use this library, plug in your routes & reducers, and get on with building an actual application instead of chasing all the moving parts around.

 Now let's look at what this could look like: